isaacjeffersonlee/IDMTrafficSym/README.md

 ## Introduction
 The IDM model is a microscopic car following traffic flow model, which has been implemented in C++ and visualized using Python with Pygame.
-For some demos see:  [YouTube Demo](https://www.youtube.com/watch?v=dQw4w9WgXcQ)

 ![Demo Example](visual/images/devlog.gif)

 ### Key Theory